There are many great playgrounds around Saskatoon. To find a playground in a park nearest you, read more about park locations and amenities.

 - Saturday & Sunday: 12:00 - 5:00 p.m. (open August 7)

 *Sites will run either July 3 - August 24 or July 4 - August 25.
-Refer to the interactive mapping application for more information on Play Program locations, dates and hours of operation.
+Refer to the interactive mapping application or download the Where to Play Map for more information on Play Program locations, dates and hours of operation.

 **last day of operation program will end at 4:00 p.m.